-The following text is also available as a large-font pdf for small screens and the visually impaired.
+The following text is available further below as a large-font pdf.

 RESPONSIBILITY WITH CLASS